HubSpot WooCommerce Integration: Create & Update Deals

 snippet code — PHP

-// Post-dispatch glue runs AFTER the HTTP response. // Available: $payload, $responseCode, $responseBody, $responseHeaders, // $webhook, $trigger, $args, $originalPayload // This is where side effects belong — write meta, log, fire actions. $data = json_decode($responseBody, true); $orderId = (int) ($payload["_wc_order_id"] ??
-0); if ((int)$responseCode === 201 && !empty($data["id"]) && $orderId) { $order = wc_get_order($orderId); if ($order) { // HPOS-safe: never use update_post_meta on a WC order ID $order->update_meta_data("_hubspot_deal_id", $data["id"]); $order->save(); } }
+// Post-dispatch glue — runs AFTER the HTTP response.
+Side effects belong here. // Available: $payload, $responseCode, $responseBody, $webhook, $trigger $data = json_decode($responseBody, true); $orderId = (int) ($payload["_wc_order_id"] ??
+0); if ((int)$responseCode === 201 && !empty($data["id"]) && $orderId) { $order = wc_get_order($orderId); if ($order) { // HPOS-safe: use $order->update_meta_data, not update_post_meta $order->update_meta_data("_hubspot_deal_id", $data["id"]); $order->save(); } }

-HPOS heads-up.
-WooCommerce 8+ stores order meta in wp_wc_orders_meta, not wp_postmeta. update_post_meta($orderId, ...) writes to the legacy table and is invisible to $order->get_meta().
-Always use wc_get_order()->update_meta_data() + $order->save() for WC orders.
-Same applies to Parts 3, 4 and 5.
-(Verified live on HPOS-enabled webhook-actions.local 2026-05-15.)
+wp_wc_orders_meta, not wp_postmeta.
+Using update_post_meta($orderId, ...) writes to the legacy table and is invisible to $order->get_meta().
+Always use wc_get_order()->update_meta_data() + $order->save() for WC orders.2.3 — Attach both snippets to the webhook + trigger

-attach pre + post glue
+attach pre + post glue to both triggers

-for TRIGGER in woocommerce_checkout_order_created woocommerce_store_api_checkout_order_processed; do curl -sk -X POST \ "$SITE/wp-json/fswa/v1/pro/trigger-snippets/29/trigger/$TRIGGER" \ -H "X-FSWA-Token: $TOKEN" \ -H "Content-Type: application/json" \ -d "{\"pre_snippet_id\": $PRE_ID, \"pre_enabled\": true, \"post_snippet_id\": $POST_ID, \"post_enabled\": true}" done
+for TRIGGER in woocommerce_checkout_order_created woocommerce_store_api_checkout_order_processed; do curl -sk -X POST \ "$SITE/wp-json/fswa/v1/pro/trigger-snippets/29/trigger/$TRIGGER" \ -H "X-FSWA-Token: $TOKEN" \ -H "Content-Type: application/json" \ -d '{"pre_snippet_id": '"$PRE_ID"', "pre_enabled": true, "post_snippet_id": '"$POST_ID"', "post_enabled": true}' done

 Create the "Deal Stage Update" Webhook

-Now the second webhook.
-It fires on woocommerce_order_status_changed, which passes (int $order_id, string $old_status, string $new_status, WC_Order $order) as its action args.
-We use the URL template feature to embed the HubSpot deal ID directly in the endpoint URL — Pro's fswa_webhook_url filter expands {{ _hs_deal_id }} at dispatch time, after pre-glue has populated it from order meta.
+The second webhook fires on woocommerce_order_status_changed.
+The URL template feature embeds the HubSpot deal ID directly in the endpoint URL — Pro's URL filter expands {{ _hs_deal_id }} at dispatch time, after pre-glue has populated it from order meta.

 step 3.1 — create the update webhook